Skip to main content

 • Review of technologies used in mineral beneficiation and processing

 Additionally, the guidance includes several case studies illustrating a range of current mining waste reuse scenarios.
-Prior to attending the training class, participants are encouraged to view the associated ITRC Reuse of Solid Mining Waste document (available January 2025).
+Prior to attending the training class, participants are encouraged to view the associated ITRC Reuse of Solid Mining Waste document.

 A photograph of Nick AntonNick Anton, CDM Smith (AntonNR@cdmsmith.com)